hllywdunddnnpnt/web-mexican-sun/README.md

 - The div tag that is inside the body tag, replace its id with the id you have chosen (must match the "elm_id" value in your js file)

 **Step 3**
-1. Create a new css file (i.e "style.css"), this is where you will put your css code that will style your HTML
-2. Add your css stylesheet to your head tag
+Create a new css file (i.e "style.css"), this is where you will put your css code that will style your HTML, then add your css stylesheet to your head tag
 ```HTML
 <!DOCTYPE html>
 <html>